shivachemburkar/WQIP-FY23AR/notes/docs/Carlsbad-Watershed-Management-Area/WQIP-Report/Section3-WQ-Improvements.md

 Based on available data, the Responsible Agencies have identified 53 residences and businesses that are likely on septic systems.
 A total of 26 of the 53 (49%) identified residences and businesses received outreach consisting of mailed letters and fliers.

-For additional strategies implemented in the HA during the reporting period, refer to Appendix D.
+For additional strategies implemented in the HA during the reporting period, refer to [**Appendix D**](/docs/Appendices/Appendices/Appendix%20D%20-%20Strategies).

 #### Figure 18: Fairways HOA Turf Replacement Project - Before
 ![Figure 18:](../../../static/img/Figures/Figure-18.png)